 - Python: undoubtedly, Python is the programming language of the 21st century.
 A large number of new startups and even large organizations are using Python as the primary backend programming language.
 You should definitely pick up Python to stay relevant in the industry since it is believed to be the language of the future.
 Python developers are getting paid quite well since there is a huge industry requirement.
 The key reason for choosing Python include its speed of development, the speed of execution and the vast library support for all sorts of integrations.

 - C/C++ and Golang: C++ has been there for awhile while Golang is relatively new.
 If you are looking to develop a career in finance and algorithmic trading, these are the 2 programming languages you should absolutely be well-versed with.
 C/C++ combination has been heavily used in various High-frequency trading firms.
 Golang is catching up as well.
-Both of them are excellent for developing performance critical, low latency system which forms the core of any algorithmic trading firm.
-The salaries are quite high – generally higher than those of engineers in software firms.
-At the same time, the skill level required is also higher – you are expected to know the programming language thoroughly.
-You are also expected to know the concepts of Object Oriented Programming in and out.
+Both of them are excellent for developing a performance-critical, low latency system which forms the core of any algorithmic trading firm.
+The salaries are quite high - generally higher than those of engineers in software firms.
+At the same time, the skill level required is also higher - you are expected to know the programming language thoroughly.
+You are also expected to know the concepts of Object-Oriented Programming in and out.

 - Java and PHP: These 2 languages have been traditionally used at most large organizations.
-Almost any enterprise company which has been into existence since a few decades uses Java as the programming language for its core backend systems.
-Talk about banks – they all use Java for their databases, core banking systems, and even portals.
-Some of them also use PHP to design their websites – the customer portal as well as the net banking portal.
+Almost any enterprise company which has been into existence for a few decades uses Java as the programming language for its core backend systems.
+Talk about banks - they all use Java for their databases, core banking systems, and even portals.
+Some of them also use PHP to design their websites - the customer portal as well as the net banking portal.
 This holds true for enterprises of almost all kinds.

 Now, having talked about Programming languages, let us talk about the trending technologies in the market.
 Remember, it is as important to know about the latest technologies as it is to be fluent in a particular Programming Language.
 You may be a Python wizard.
 However, if you do not know how to create a website in Python, you will have a hard luck finding a good job.